 Sensor Solutions provides a wide variety of sensors in housings made of stainless steel, aluminum, and plastic.
 We also have applications where sensor housings have been made of titanium and zinc.
 Other materials can be considered for applications as long they will not affect the magnetic fields being detected.

 Stainless Steel housings are used in many applications where the sensor housing needs to be robust against harsh environmental conditions.
 Typically they are composed of 303 Grade Stainless, but 304 Stainless is also available.
 We have these housings machined to our specifications in any volume and we can typically have new custom stainless steel housings made to order in approximately 3-4 weeks.

-Anodized Aluminum housings are a more cost effective, lighter weight alternative to stainless steel.
-At moderate to high volumes they can also be more cost effective than molded plastics once tooling costs are factored in.
+Anodized Aluminum housings are a more cost-effective, lighter weight alternative to stainless steel.
+At moderate to high volumes they can also be more cost-effective than molded plastics once tooling costs are factored in.
 Typically we provide aluminum housings with a black anodization, but other colors are also available.

 Plastic housings are the lowest cost solution for high volume OEM applications.
 Sensor Solutions offers a handful of options in flange mount and threaded plastic housings that are made of glass filled nylons that are suitable for under the hood and vehicle undercarriage applications.
-Dependent on the specifics of the design a custom molded plastic housing may be cost effective at volumes of around 5,000 pieces, but tooling can be $20,000-$40,000 dependent on the housing shape, size, and number of mold cavities.
+Dependent on the specifics of the design a custom molded plastic housing may be cost-effective at volumes of around 5,000 pieces, but tooling can be $20,000-$40,000 dependent on the housing shape, size, and the number of mold cavities.